Private spa pools - a maintenance guide for owners

 Spa pool water should be tested prior to use and at least three times per week using a reliable pool water test kit.
 At a minimum, each test should include a measure of disinfectant concentration, pH and alkalinity.

-Temperature should be tested regularly to ensure the best operating conditions for the particular type of disinfectant used in the
+Temperature should be tested regularly to ensure the best operating conditions for the particular type of disinfectant used in the spa pool.

 It is very important that the pump lint-pot and filter are cleaned regularly to ensure they do not become a source of contamination.